simoneSantoni/data-viz-smm635/README.md

 2. Select the installer the which suits your machine (32- or 64-bit) and operating system (Win, Mac OS, Linux).
-Mac users may want to download the graphical installer rather than the command-line installer (students may feel less comfortable with)
+Mac users may want to download the graphical installer rather than the command-line installer (students may feel less comfortable with it)
 3. Retrieve the installer (perhaps in your download folder)
 4. Run the installer
-5. Log-out from your current session (it does not matter if you use Win, Mac OS or Linux)
+5. Log out from your current session (it does not matter if you use Win, Mac OS, or Linux)
-6. Log-in into a new session
+6. Log in into a new session
 7. Run 'Anaconda Navigator' — namely, a convenient place to launch the IPython shell or other user-interfaces to interact with IPython.